 A septic system carries all the wastewater from a home not connected to a public sewer system, and it’s important to remember that wastewater comes from multiple sources: the bathroom, kitchen and laundry—anywhere there’s running water and a drain.
 A basic septic system functions with four main parts: a pipe that carries the wastewater from the home, the tank itself (buried underground, usually made of concrete, fiberglass or polyethylene, where solids collect, and from which water exits), the drainfield (an area of land where wastewater exits the tank), and the soil (where this wastewater flows for further treatment by the soil, where it “percolates” and harmful bacteria is removed).

-When properly installed and cared for, a septic system can last decades, or even a lifetime—but like most home systems, periodic inspection and maintenance is key to longevity and proper functioning.
-The U.S. Environmental Protection Agency (EPA) recommends that a typical septic system be inspected at least every three years by a professional, and the tank pumped as recommended by this professional—generally, every three to five years, though this number can vary.
-While some tanks can go several years, others will need annual maintenance.
+When properly installed and cared for, a septic system can last decades, or even a lifetime—but like most home systems, periodic inspection and maintenance done by a residential septic services company is key to longevity and proper functioning.
+The U.S. Environmental Protection Agency (EPA) recommends that a typical septic system be inspected at least every three years by a professional, and a septic tank pumping is done as recommended by this professional—generally, every three to five years, though this number can vary.
+While some tanks can go several years, others will need annual maintenance or a sewer repair.
 The factors that influence the necessity of pumping include how many people use your household, the amount of wastewater you generate, the volume of solids in your wastewater, and the size of your tank.

-A typical septic tank professional inspection will likely include locating the system, uncovering access holes, flushing toilets in your home, looking for signs of back up, measuring layers of solids in the tank, searching for leaks, inspecting any other mechanical components, then pumping the tank if necessary.
+A typical septic tank professional inspection will likely include locating the system, uncovering access holes, flushing toilets in your home, looking for signs of back up, measuring layers of solids in the tank, searching for leaks, inspecting any other mechanical components, then do a septic tank pumping if necessary.
 If any repairs are needed, most professional septic inspectors are equipped to make the necessary fixes.
 Keep in mind that regular pumping is far less expensive than replacing a system.
 A system in disrepair can also decrease your property value or pose legal liability.

 EPA says that there are some products on the market that claim to help break down solids in the tank, but EPA also says that septic tanks already contain the microbes they need for effective treatment.
 Talk to the professionals who maintain your tank to get their experienced input.
 EPA maintains that periodic pumping is the best way to avoid problems.
 They also recommend general household water conservation (using high-efficiency toilets, energy-efficient washing machines and low-flow shower heads, checking for leaks, etc.).
 The less water that goes through the system, the easier it is for the system to do its job.
 Be mindful of your system and avoid stressing it out by doing laundry all day while running the dishwasher, taking showers and flushing all the toilets.
 That doesn’t sound like a fun day anyway!